top of page

 “A bird does not sing because it has an answer: it sings because it has a song.” -- Chinese Proverb

 Music has always been deeply connected to play.
 Flash forward about twenty-five years and here I am doing almost the same thing: Bard and Ceilidh in a sense remains my imaginary ensemble of players (though occasionally I’m joined by a real friend or two!)
+As I write tunes, I arrange the music to accomodate my growing family of instruments, then I press record and lay down tracks.

 Come, listen, be refreshed and encouraged."